Asifanwar59/nextbyte_ai_assistant/README.md

 Cyclic Logic: Enables the assistant to "self-correct" by re-searching if the initial retrieval does not adequately answer the user's query.

 ### Unified Backend & Frontend
 Single Source of Truth: Shared environment variables and API schemas reduce integration errors.
+Single docker build for both fastapi backend and frontend.

 Developer Velocity: Faster iterations by managing the entire application lifecycle (from data ingestion to UI display) within a single repository.

 ## Scalability & AWS Extension

 ### Docker:
-The system is designed with a "Cloud-Ready" mindset, making it easily extendable to Amazon Web Services (AWS):
+The system is designed with a "Cloud-Ready" mindset, making it easily extendable to Amazon Web Services (AWS)
-### Compute: Transition from local Docker to AWS ECS (Elastic Container Service).
+Compute: Transition from local Docker to AWS ECS (Elastic Container Service).

-Database:
+### Database:
-### Replace local vector storage with Amazon OpenSearch or Pinecone for handling millions of documents.
+Replace local vector storage with Amazon OpenSearch or Pinecone for handling millions of documents.

 ### Storage:
 Swap the local data/uploads folder for an S3 Bucket with S3 Event Notifications to trigger indexing.

+### API:
-### API: Use AWS App Runner or Lambda to scale the backend based on demand.
+Use AWS App Runner or Lambda to scale the backend based on demand.

 ## Further Scope for Optimization
 ### Hybrid Search